 This sewing machine oil looks quite simple on the outside.
 But there’s more to its simple look.
 In the first place, it’s top-quality mineral oil.
 Similar to previous lily-white oils, it’s less viscous.
 As a result, it flows faster and easily through mechanical parts.
 In fact, it makes an excellent choice for high-speed industrial machines.
 However, that doesn’t mean it can’t take care of domestic sewing machines.

 The oil is transparent.
 So, there’s less to worry about stains and marks.
 To take you back, this is stainless mineral oil.
 Thus, it easily provides lubrication at high temperatures.
 Quantity is another important aspect of this sewing machine oil.
 It packs an entire 1 quart.
-Depending on how often you use, it can easily last a couple of months.
+Depending on how often you use it, it can easily last a couple of months.

 Verdict: If you’re after quantity, this oil makes an excellent choice.
 And if you do your math well, it’s a lot cheaper than most models.